-— Torsional-flexural buckling of laterally braced doubly symmetric sections – Geometrical definitions
+Figure 8.6 — Torsional-flexural buckling of laterally braced doubly symmetric sections – Geometrical definitions

-(4) For a torsional buckling mode, the buckling reduction factor χT should be used; it should be determined from (8.75) using the relative slenderness λT and the parameter ϕT, instead of λTF and ϕTF.
+(4) For a torsional buckling mode, the buckling reduction factor χT should be used; it should be determined from Formula (8.75) using the relative slenderness T and the parameter ϕT, instead of TF and ϕTF.

-(5) The relative slenderness λTF and λz in Formula (8.75) should be determined in accordance with 8.3.1.2 using the weak axis (z-z) buckling length Lcr of the unrestrained flange to determine the relative slenderness λz.
+(5) The relative slenderness and in Formula (8.75) should be determined in accordance with 8.3.1.2 using the weak axis (z-z) buckling length Lcr of the unrestrained flange to determine the relative slenderness .

 (6) The imperfection factor αTF in Formula (8.76) should be determined from Formula (8.77):